ferdianarid/HJ-Corporate/README.md

 The plugins directory contains JavaScript plugins that you want to run before instantiating the root Vue.js Application.
 This is the place to add Vue plugins and to inject functions or constants.
 Every time you need to use `Vue.use()`, you should create a file in `plugins/` and add its path to plugins in `nuxt.config.js`.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/plugins).

 ### `static`

 This directory contains your static files.
 Each file inside this directory is mapped to `/`.

-Example: `/static/robots.txt` is mapped as `/robots.txt`.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/static).

-### `store`

-This directory contains your Vuex store files.
-Creating a file in this directory automatically activates Vuex.

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).
->>>>>>> 5abfa13 (initial commit setup)